 We’ve banned homework in our household for the elementary years.
 Six teachers and two schools later, it’s working.
 We talked to the teachers and let them know our reasons and our learning philosophy.
 Some agreed and enthusiastically supported us.
 Some balked but accepted it, saying “Well, he’ll get a zero in social studies.”
 Zeros in social studies don’t matter when you’re in first grade.
 Meeting the child’s needs does.

 Children this age simply have better things to do.
-School focuses on the cognitive, academic, sitting down side.
+School focuses on the cognitive, academic, sitting down side of things.
 When school is out, kids need time to move, explore, run outside, make faces at their siblings, play and help with family chores.
 They need a break from being told what to do.
 They desperately need time to unwind and play, following their own ideas.
 Kids need time to be themselves again.

-We know this, but still we tend to act as Homework Enforcers.
+We know this, but still, we tend to act as Homework Enforcers.
 It seems rude or simply impossible to question the teacher’s authority.
-So night after night, parents turn into Homework Cops, monitoring homework, reminding kids, cajoling, begging and sometimes breaking down and doing the homework for kids.
+So, night after night, parents turn into Homework Cops, monitoring homework, reminding kids, cajoling, begging and sometimes breaking down and doing the homework for kids.
 It’s a direct clash of authority: the teacher’s authority versus the parent’s authority.
 Who wins?

 The child needs to win.
 As guardians of our children, we adults need to take the courageous step of talking to each other, explaining what’s not working, what we hope to achieve, and how we can get out of this mess.